-33.3 Tables groups list
+32.2 Tables groups list

-By clicking on one of the E-Maj icons, the user reaches a page that lists all tables groups created in this database.
-In fact, this page displays two lists: one for groups in LOGGING state and the other for groups in IDLE state.
-For each tables group, the following attributes are displayed:
+By selecting a database, the user reaches a page that lists all tables groups created in this database.

+This page displays three lists: the tables groups in LOGGING state the tables groups in IDLE state, the tables groups referenced into the emaj_group_def table but not yet created.

+For each created tables group, the following attributes are displayed: